datshmoop/cookie-checker/README.md

 ## Challenges we ran into
 Finding an API for the description/actual use of the cookie was next to impossible, and ideally this information would be displayed directly in the browser.
 Instead, we opted to use a website search instead.
 ## Accomplishments that we're proud of
+First time building something for a hackathon, so thats something.
 ## What we learned
+It is hard to find an API for cookies not provided by chrome.
 ## What's next for cookie-checker
 If you want to try it out, you can download from the repo linked below.